vaiiishnaviii123/AI/README.md

 # AI
 This projects is an implementation of Pacman game using different AI algorithms.
-The algorithms(#algorithms) implemented in search.py are used to find a path through the maze.
+The [algorithms](#algorithms) implemented in search.py of each folder are used to find a path through the maze.

 ## Tech Stack